What's in your Apple Watch

 - More than a thousand prototypes worn for trial studies

 A small number of people will experience reactions to certain materials.
 This can be due to allergies, environmental factors, extended exposure to irritants like soap or sweat, and other causes.
 If you know you have allergies or other sensitivities, be aware that Apple Watch and some of its bands contain the following materials:

 Nickel.
-Apple Watch models with a stainless steel, space gray aluminum, or rose gold aluminum case; the stainless steel portions of some Apple Watch bands; the metallic portions of the Hermès bands; and the magnets in the watch and bands, each contain some nickel.
+Apple Watch models with a stainless steel or an aluminum case, the stainless steel portions of some Apple Watch bands, the metallic portions of the Hermès bands, and the magnets in the watch and bands, each contain some nickel.
 However, they all fall below the strict nickel restrictions set by European REACH regulation.
 Therefore, while nickel exposure is unlikely to be a problem, you should be aware of the possibility in case you're susceptible to nickel-related reactions.

-Methacrylates.
-The Apple Watch case, the Woven Nylon, the Milanese Loop, the Modern Buckle, and the Leather Loop contain trace amounts of methacrylates from adhesives.
-Methacrylates are found in many consumer products that come in contact with the skin, such as adhesive bandages.
+Acrylates.
+The Apple Watch case, the Woven Nylon, the Milanese Loop, the Modern Buckle, and the Leather Loop contain trace amounts of acrylates and methacrylates from adhesives.
+Acrylates and methacrylates are found in many consumer products that come in contact with the skin, such as adhesive bandages.
 Some people may be sensitive to them, or may develop sensitivities over time.
-Apple Watch and its bands are designed so that parts containing methacrylates are not in direct contact with your skin.
+Apple Watch and its bands are designed so that parts containing acrylates and methacrylates are not in direct contact with your skin.

 Another potential cause of discomfort is wearing your Apple Watch too tightly or loosely.
 An overly tight band can cause skin irritation.
 A band that’s too loose can cause rubbing.
 If you experience redness, swelling, itchiness, or any other irritation, you may want to consult your physician before you put your Apple Watch back on.